-You can use RAID Configuration to configure your systems' on-board or SAS add-in RAID.
+You can use RAID Configuration to configure your systems' on-board (Mezz or ICH10R RAID controller) or PCIe supported RAID controller cards.

-If your system has multiple RAID controllers, UCS-SCU displays a list of all available RAID cards on the RAID Configurations page.
+If your system has multiple RAID controllers, UCS-SCU displays a list of all available RAID cards on the RAID Configuration page.
 The RAID levels supported by SCU are RAID 0, 1, 5 and 6.